openstack/neutron/doc/source/admin/config-macvtap.rst

 Network traffic flow
 ~~~~~~~~~~~~~~~~~~~~

-This mechanism driver simply removes the Linux bridge handling security
+This mechanism driver simply removes handling security groups on the compute
-groups on the compute nodes.
-Thus, you can reference the network traffic
+nodes.
+Thus, you can reference the network traffic flow scenario for the
-flow scenarios for the prerequisite deployment example.
+prerequisite deployment example.